Fluticasone/salmeterol: Mechanism of action

 Fluticasone/salmeterol contains fluticasone propionate, a synthetic corticosteroid, and salmeterol, a selective long-acting beta-adrenergic receptor agonist.
 Fluticasone works as a potent anti-inflammatory agent, inhibiting multiple cell types such as mast cells, eosinophils, basophils, lymphocytes, macrophages, and neutrophils all of which contribute to inflammation, a large component in the pathogenesis of asthma.
 Salmeterol works by stimulating intracellular adenyl cyclase, which acts as a catalyst in the production of cyclic AMP.
 Increased cyclic AMP levels lead to a relaxation of bronchial smooth muscles.
 Additionally, cyclic AMP inhibits the release of mediators of immediate hypersensitivity.

 Society and culture

 Legal status

-On 28 January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Seffalair Spiromax, intended for the treatment of asthma.
+In January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Seffalair Spiromax, intended for the treatment of asthma.
 The applicant for this medicinal product is Teva B.V.
 The CHMP also recommended the granting of a marketing authorization for the duplicate product BroPair Spiromax.
 Seffalair Spiromax and BroPair Spiromax were both approved for medical use in the European Union in March 2021.

 Generic equivalents

-In January 2019, the FDA granted Mylan N.V. the first generic approval for Advair Diskus.
+In January 2019, the FDA granted Mylan the first generic approval for Advair Diskus.